 Sara Hudston: I live in one of the most rural parts of West Dorset in the Marshwood Vale.
 The area has a deep history and distinctive spirit of place.
 Paul Theroux once said of the Vale that people ‘don’t so much live here as hole up’ and that’s certainly what it feels like sometimes in the depths of a wet winter with the rivers thrashing through sodden meadows.

-Writing for Dark Mountain has informed much of my recent work.
-I have pieces on the blog and one in the ‘Being Human’ anthology number 13 published in spring 2018.
+Writing for Dark Mountain has informed much of my work.
+I have pieces on the blog and in three of the printed anthologies.